revilosomar/kooomo-test/README.md

 This is the test that Kooomo send me to test my knowledge of the most common Front-end skills like HTML, CSS, JavaScript and API consumption.

-I have use these tools to develop the test:
+I have used these tools to develop the test:

 1. Bootstrap 4
 2. Handlebars